Bethesda at E3 2018: Fallout 76, The Elder Scrolls VI and Starfield

 -

-reading•Bethesda at E3 2018: Fallout 76, The Elder Scrolls VI and Starfield
+reading•Bethesda at E3 2018: Fallout 76, The Elder Scrolls VI, Starfield, Doom Eternal and more

 -

-Note: Editors' note: Updated June 12, 9:04 a.m.
-PT, to add info on related E3 news.